-There are a number of management tracks in the reserve and the National Bicentennial Trail passes through the western side of the reserve for horse riders.
-The trails are very challenging due to the steep slope.
+There are a number of management trails in the reserve and the National Bicentennial Trail passes through the western side of the reserve for horse riders.
+The trails are very challenging, due to the steep slope.

 Dogs and other pets are not allowed in the reserve.